Burbank, California: Rapid growth and modernization (1900–1940)

-The Burbank Women's Club, built in a Mission Revival style.
+The Burbank Women's Club was built in a Mission Revival style.

 In August 1900, Burbank established its first telephone exchange, making it the first in the San Fernando Valley.
 Within five years, several other telephone exchanges were established in the Valley, and a company known as the San Fernando Valley Home Telephone Company was formed, based in Glendale.
 This company provided telephone service to the entire Valley, connecting communities and facilitating growth.
 Home Telephone competed with Tropico, and in 1918 both were taken over by Pacific Telephone Company.
 At this time, there were an estimated 300 hand-cranked telephones in Burbank.
 The telephone network helped to connect the sprawling metropolis of Los Angeles and its surrounding areas such as Burbank, making it easier for people to move around and do business.

 By 1904, Burbank gained worldwide recognition when the renowned heavyweight boxing champion James J. Jeffries became a significant landowner in the town.
 Jeffries acquired 107 acres of land along Victory Boulevard to establish his ranch.
 He ventured into cattle farming and exported his livestock to Mexico and South America, becoming one of the pioneering residents to participate in foreign trade.
 Eventually, he constructed a sizable ranch house and barn near the present-day intersection of Victory Boulevard and Buena Vista Street.
 Subsequently, the barn was relocated and reconstructed at Knott's Berry Farm in Buena Park, California.

 The town's first bank was formed in 1908 when Burbank State Bank opened its doors near the corner of Olive Avenue and San Fernando Blvd.
 On the first day, the bank collected $30,000 worth of deposits, and at the time the town had a population of 300 residents.
 In 1911, the bank was dissolved; it would then become the Burbank branch of the Security Trust & Savings Bank.